Flora Toth, 24 years, Traveler, Hungary – Interviewed by Joseph Colin

 The thing is when you are a long-term traveler, it is a completely different story.
 When you travel long-term and decide to settle in one place for a month or two, you can actually rent an apartment.
 And I thought traveling would probably be way more adventurous if I travel around with very little money so I started looking for volunteering work.

 In Nepal, Thailand, and Cambodia.
 The volunteering I did in Thailand and Cambodia were not for a good cause or anything, I just did it for the free accommodation.
 In Thailand, I worked for a hostel as a receptionist.
 In Cambodia, I worked as a party promoter at a beach club in Sihanoukville and my job was just to party with people.
 I had to make friends, give them flyers and get them to come to the parties, and in exchange, I got my own room and bathroom, unlimited food and alcohol.
 In Nepal, I worked in a children’s home and a daycare for differently-abled children, and that was definitely a more special experience.

 Tell me about your experience in India.

-The thing is I have only been to Sikkim, and India is so large, and every city has its own culture so I can’t really generalize based on my experience in Sikkim.
+I have only been to Sikkim, and India is so large, and every city has its own culture.
+So I can’t really generalize based on my experience in Sikkim.
 Sikkim is a very special place.
 I think it is underrated but I would like it to stay that way.
-I don’t want it to be over-flooded with tourists.
 I love the fact that Sikkim is completely organic, they don’t use plastic bags, and the people are very nice…

 That I can vouch for.
 I have seen almost the entire country, but I think in Sikkim the people are one of the most special… My friend told me many Indians are not even aware of Sikkim.